0xchase/HACS408E/content/labs/week-11/lab-1/index.md

 This lab is to get you practice interacting with Go binaries!
 Go is a modern programming language performance and memory safety in mind.
-It compiles quickly to machine code and has the convience of gargabe collection and powerful runtime reflection.
-However because of this, it can be quite challengeing to reverse engineer.
+It compiles quickly to machine code and has the convenience of garbage collection and powerful runtime reflection.
+However because of this, it can be quite challenging to reverse engineer.

+In this lab you will build up your intuition for reversing Go programs by analyzing some basic programs.
+You will apply concepts previously learned in class to the assembly code for a go program and see how the code is different from a C/C++ based program.

 **Goals:**

 - Write a simple Go program
 - Practice Reversing Go programs
+  - Understand the Go calling convention
+  - Understand Go's internal assembly code translates to real x86_64 assembly instructions
-- Practice using Ghidra
+- Practice using Binaryninja

 **Estimated Time:** `60 Minutes`